GLOBAL MARKETS-ECB stimulus talk knocks euro, peripheral yields

 London nickel prices surged beyond $20,000 per tonne for the first time in more than two years on Friday, rocketing almost 6 percent at one point as a flurry of supply concerns fuelled heavy buying of the stainless steel material.

-Spot gold edged 0.2 percent higher at $1,292.16 an ounce but still on track for its second straight weekly decline.
-(Additional reporting by Emelia Sithole-Matarise and Patrick Graham; Editing by Larry King)
+Spot gold was flat at $1,289.50 an ounce but still on track for its second straight weekly decline.
+(Additional reporting by Emelia Sithole-Matarise and Patrick Graham; Editing by Toby Chopra)

 * Analysts expect consumption to keep growing in coming years